efficios/barectf/README.md

 The target audience of barectf is developers who need to trace bare metal systems (without an operating system).
-The code produced by barectf is pure C99 and can be lightweight enough to fit on a tiny microcontroller.
+The code produced by barectf is pure ANCI C (with one exception, see the current limitations below) and can be lightweight enough to fit on a tiny microcontroller.

 **Key features**: